niplav/site/daygame_cost_benefit.md

 different women.
 Sex is not a homogenous commodity, but has a wildly differing value, depending on the attractiveness of the partner and their skill at sex.
-Nethertheless I will assume that the value of sex averages out to the value of prostitution.
+Nethertheless I will assume that the value of sex averages out to the price of prostitution.

-I will consider two different components of the value: the value of the sex itself (as compared to prostitution) and the sense of pride and accomplishment (knowing that one is developing ones skills in daygame, while prostitution is often accompanied with shame<!--TODO: source-->).
+I will consider two different components of the value: the value of the sex itself (as compared to prostitution) and the sense of pride and accomplishment <!--TODO: perhaps link knowyourmeme page?--> (knowing that one is developing ones skills in daygame, while prostitution is often accompanied with shame<!--TODO: source-->).

 ##### Value of the Sex Itself